vitessio/website/content/en/docs/21.0/user-guides/schema-changes/concurrent-migrations.md

 By default, Vitess schedules all migrations to run sequentially.
 Only a single migration is expected to run at any given time.
 However, there are cases for concurrent execution of migrations, and the user may request concurrent execution via `--allow-concurrent` flag in `ddl_strategy`.

-## Why not run concurrent migrations by default
+## Why not Run Concurrent Migrations by Default

 At the heart of schema migration management we are interested in `ALTER` DDLs that run for long periods of time.
 These will copy large amounts of data, perform many reads and writes, and overall affect the production server.
 They use built-in throttling mechanism to prevent harming production.
 The migration essentially competes with production traffic over resources.